imd-solutions/symfony_auth/README.md

 # Step 1

-Run "docker-compose --project-name symfony_dev -f docker-compose-dev.yml up --build" (add -d if you don't want to see it running all the time)
+Run "docker-compose --project-name laravel_dev -f docker-compose-dev.yml up --build" (add -d if you don't want to see it running all the time)

 when all installed:

 # Step 2

-Run "docker-compose --project-name symfony_dev -f docker-compose-dev.yml run --rm composer install" (to get the symfony vendor file)
+Run "docker-compose --project-name laravel_dev -f docker-compose-dev.yml run --rm composer install" (to get the laravel vendor file)
-Run "docker-compose --project-name symfony_dev -f docker-compose-dev.yml run --rm symfony doctrine:migrations:migrate" (to migrate the database)
+Run "docker-compose --project-name laravel_dev -f docker-compose-dev.yml run --rm laravel doctrine:migrations:migrate" (to migrate the database)

 # When all is working